IT’S A BEST BUY BECAUSE:

 The Rogue offers respectable fuel economy, refined interior materials, and passenger and cargo versatility that few compact SUVs can match.

-Passing power is only so-so, and engine is a bit noisy during acceleration.
+Passing power is only so-so, and the engine is a bit noisy during acceleration.

 WHAT IS IT?

 The EPA rates the Rogue at 26 mpg city/33 mpg highway with front-wheel drive and 25/32 with all-wheel drive.
-In Consumer Guide® testing, an all-wheel drive Rogue SL averaged 21.6 mpg in mostly city driving.
-The new-for-2017 Rogue Hybrid is rated at 33 mpg city/35 mpg highway with front-wheel drive, and 31 city/34 highway with all-wheel drive.
+The Rogue Hybrid is rated at 33 mpg city/35 mpg highway with front-wheel drive, and 31 city/34 highway with all-wheel drive.
+In Consumer Guide® testing, a front-wheel-drive Rogue SV averaged 24.2 mpg in 70-percent highway driving, and an all-wheel-drive Rogue Hybrid SL averaged 29.4 mpg in 65-percent city driving in frigid winter weather.

 VALUE IN CLASS

 The Nissan Rogue offers classy interior trimmings and a host of desirable features at very competitive prices.
-The 3rd-row seat is too small for most adults to sit in comfortably, but it nevertheless offers passenger versatility that most other compact SUVs don’t match.
-Likewise, Rogue’s ingeniously configured rear cargo area is a study in versatility and functional design.
-Other compact SUVs are better at the “sport,” but Rogue is one of the best around when it comes to utility.
-The new Rogue Hybrid model is a welcome addition that should prove a compelling alternative to the Toyota RAV4 Hybrid and the upcoming Kia Niro.
+The Rogue’s ingeniously configured rear cargo area is a study in versatility and functional design.
+Some rival SUVs are better at the “sport,” but the Rogue is one of the best around when it comes to utility.
+The Rogue Hybrid model is a compelling alternative to the Toyota RAV4 Hybrid and Kia Niro.

 |BODY STYLES||4-Door Wagon|